dylanapplegate/my-project-manager/readme.md

 - `list [--completed]` — List pending (default) or completed tasks
 - `complete <id>` — Mark a task as completed
 - `suggest` — Get an AI-generated suggestion based on task history

+> ℹ️ If you see an error like `env: tsx: No such file or directory`, make sure you've installed `tsx` globally with `npm install -g tsx`.

 ---